-The Alpine™ Kitchen Knife is the smaller one that fits easily in a pack lid or the Alpine Deluxe Kitchen Kit.
+The Alpine™ Kitchen Knife is the smaller one that fits easily in a pack lid or in the Alpine Deluxe Kitchen Kit.
 I think of it as an oversized paring knife – an incredibly useful size.
-However, in the frontcountry, I’d be lost for big chopping jobs without it’s big sister – the Alpine Chef’s Knife.
+However, in the frontcountry, I’d be lost for big chopping jobs without its big sister, the Alpine Chef’s Knife.
 This thing is legit and handles group prep and heavy chopping and slicing tasks with surprising ease.
 Both come with vented sheaths for safe storage and both, in my opinion, are a must for any camp kitchen.

 10. Coffee/Tea Tools

 I find it funny that coffee and tea can take on the same essential status as fire and a cookpot, but it’s a reality for the vast majority of campers—myself included.
 Forget these things and you’ll be looking just a bit harder for friends on the next adventure.
 It’s that serious.

 That’s why keeping it simple is so important and the MugMate™ delivers.
 No filters needed and a simple one-piece, pour-over design means you need only remember this one thing (aside from the coffee and loose tea) and you’re all set for a great morning.
-It even comes with a lid to help keep the heat in while steeping and provides a place to set the strainer when you’re done brewing.
+It even comes with a lid that helps keep the heat in while steeping and provides a place to set the strainer when you’re done brewing.

 You could also add a touch of class (and way faster boil times) with a Pika™ Teapot.
 It might be a luxury on a backpack, but it’s a definitive essential while car camping.
 Cool looks aside, the real crowd-pleaser is the quintessential laminar (turbulence-free) flow.
 Each pour creates a glass-smooth column of water for precision accuracy and zero drips.
 It’s really just the kind of engineering you’d expect from MSR, but in a teapot.